fenago/git/Lab_10.md

 In the last output of the `git status` command, you can see that our master branch is one behind `origin/master` .
-This is similar to what we mentioned at the beginning of the chapter, because we are removing and undoing commits that are already published.
+This is similar to what we mentioned at the beginning of the lab, because we are removing and undoing commits that are already published.
 Also, as mentioned, you should only perform the undo and redo (`git reset`) operations on commits that are not shared yet.